Jordy-prog/RushHour/README.md

 The project is well structured, with all common files stored in the following folders.
 All the folders in /code contain a README.md with an explanation of what is present in the folder, to help the user navigate through the code.

 * **/code** contains all Python files (.py)
-  * **/code/algorithms** contains the code for executing the six algorithms, as well as a README.md with explanation of the algorithms and an overview of the main results.
+  * **/code/algorithms** contains the code for executing the six algorithms, as well as a README.md with explanation of the algorithms.
   * **/code/classes** has the code for the two classes
-  * **/code/modes** has the code for the two special game modes: manual and plot
+  * **/code/modes** has the code for the three special game modes: plot, manual, and create board
 * **/data** contains the various gameboards in .csv files
-* **/doc** contains the write-up of the advanced section with several images
+* **/advanced** contains the write-up of the advanced section with several images
 * **/results** is a folder with results in picture format

 ## Authors